Home / Sustainability at Tufts / Institutional Environmental Initiatives / Sustainability Council / Sustainability Council Members

 Mike Howard is a member of President Anthony P. Monaco’s senior leadership team.
 As chief administrative officer of the university, Mike is responsible for oversight and coordination of core administrative functions including Finance, Human Resources, Information Technology, Operations, Audit & Management Advisory Services, Strategy & Program Development, Sustainability and Investment Office Administration.

 In past positions, Mike built Smith College’s response to climate change and increased the college’s commitment to impact investing for its endowment.
-Mike is leading similar initiatives here at Tufts including serving as the chair of the Campus Sustainability Council.
+Mike is leading similar initiatives here at Tufts including serving as the chair of the Sustainability Council.

 Julian Agyeman Ph.D.
 FRSA FRGS, Professor of Urban and Environmental Policy and Planning, has extensive experience in local government, environmental and sustainability consulting and in the voluntary sector in the UK.